N0deNinja/CS2---Ranking-System-Plugin/README.md

    ```
    csgo/addons/counterstrikesharp/plugins/
    ```
+4. Create RankingSystemBySeen folder in csgo/addons/counterstrikesharp/configs/plugins/
+5. Inside that folder create json file RankingSystemBySeen.json ( to store the scores in) just put empty object there {}
-4. Restart your server (or reload plugins).
+6. Restart your server (or reload plugins).

 On successful load, you should see: